 Everything you will need to do before departing

-After your GSP is accepted by the advisory committee, you will meet with your Group Study Program Advisor and the GSP Operations Specialist.
+- You will meet with your Global Learning Advisor and the GSP Operations Specialist.
 The purpose of this meeting is to implement feedback given by the committee into the program, divide tasks, and clarify any remaining details between all parties.
 Following this meeting, your budget will be sent to the Tuition and Fees Consultation Committee (TFCC).
 Upon approval of your budget, we can officially start promoting your program.

-In addition to any informal check-ins that you would like to have throughout the recruitment process, we will also meet again just before the winter break for a Mid-Point Check-In.
+- You will meet with your Global Learning Advisor again just before the winter break for a mid-point check-In.
 The timing may vary depending on your departure date.
 This meeting is a chance to evaluate if everything is going well in the recruitment and planning process or if amendments need to be made to your program going forward.

 This section outlines the needs of the program you will be involved with from the time it is launched to students, until it is full and closed.